-Over the past six decades, California's rapid population growth resulted in the loss of Prime agricultural land as homes, businesses, and community facilities were developed.
+Over the past six decades, California's rapid population growth has resulted in the loss of prime agricultural land as homes, businesses, and community facilities were developed.
 The

 Local jurisdictions have recognized the importance of addressing the impacts of agricultural land conversion through the

 California Environmental Quality Act (CEQA) and General Plan process.
 Requirements to partially mitigate for the loss of farmland via in lieu fees or direct purchases of conservation easements on similar land have become policy in a number of cities and counties in recent years.
 Local mitigation fees have frequently been used as a match for CFCP funds toward the purchase of agricultural conservation easements.

 Note: Agricultural land mitigation programs or easements are not required to be accepted by or approved by CFCP.
 See the Farmland Mitigation Guidebook referenced below for more information about establishing programs in your jurisdiction.